 There’s a lot of variation in the market, and it can be tough to know if a manufacturer’s labels can be trusted.
 Purchasing CBD oil that’s been tested by a third-party lab is the only way to know that the ingredients and concentrations are accurately represented.

 Another thing to look for is a full-spectrum CBD extract rather than an isolate.
-Scientists theorize that consuming more of the plant (as is the case with full-spectrum CBD) that there are synergistic effects, boosting both the efficacy and the longevity.
+Scientists theorize that consuming more of the plant (as is the case with full-spectrum CBD) that there are synergistic effects, boosting both the efficacy and longevity.

 Royal CBD’s higher potency line with 1,000mg of CBD is ideal for those looking for a longer-lasting effect.
 Further, it’s easier to dose because each dropper delivers approximately 1mg of CBD.

-While some people notice positive effects of CBD the first time they try it, others comment that it took weeks before they saw results.
+While some people notice the positive effects of CBD the first time they try it, others comment that it took weeks before they saw results.
 As for how long it lasts, some accounts claim just a couple of hours while others say they reap the benefits all day long.

 Sometimes, this discrepancy has to do with the reason you’re taking CBD in the first place.